rish-16/Angelfire/README.md

 ### What is it?

 > `Angelfire` lets you quickly build right-click-enabled context menus and drop-down menus for any element on your webpage.

+Check it out on the [demo page](https://af-demo.netlify.app/).

 **What Are Context Menus?**